Double child killer Colin Pitchfork sent back to prison

 He was released two months ago after spending 33 years in jail for murdering two teenage girls in the 1980s.

-It is understood Pitchfork was returned to custody on Friday over a breach of licence conditions, and his re-release will be a matter for the Parole Board.
+It is understood Pitchfork, 61, was returned to custody on Friday over a breach of licence conditions.

-A Probation Service spokesperson said: "Protecting the public is our number one priority."
+The BBC was told staff at a hostel where he was living had grown increasingly concerned about elements of his behaviour,

-They added: "When offenders breach the conditions of their release and potentially pose an increased risk, we don't hesitate to return them to custody."
+A Probation Service spokesperson said: "Protecting the public is our number one priority.

-The PA News agency said it was understood that Pitchfork was not recalled for committing any further offences but because probation staff identified "concerning behaviours" and the step was taken as a preventative measure.
+"When offenders breach the conditions of their release and potentially pose an increased risk, we don't hesitate to return them to custody."

 Pitchfork was jailed in 1988 for raping and murdering 15-year-olds Lynda Mann and Dawn Ashworth in Leicestershire.